 - Contact only the person that has been assigned to be in communication with you prior to your arrival in Alaska.
-This is our way to assist you and make sure you get the first hand information that is of most value to you. - Refrain from offering gifts to any of the staff members.
+This is our way to be consistent with information and to assist you make sure you get the firsthand information that is of most value to you. - Refrain from offering gifts to any of the staff members.
 Although the thought is appreciated, it is not allowed even though we realize that teachers enjoy doing this. - Participate only in activities that appear fair to all finalists and do not participate in any activity that may be perceived as having an unfair advantage in the selection process.
 For this reason, contacting us to volunteer to help at the Jr. Iditarod or any other Iditarod project, should you be in Anchorage several days before your interview, could place you under early observation, which would present a questionable situation that might not be viewed as fair to you or others.
 However, if you were in the area and were there as an observer, that would be considered a different situation.
-It isn't possible for all finalists to stay the exact same length of time, and we want to try to design our observations of each of you during the same time period as much as possible.

-- Ensure your physical condition will allow you to enjoy three to four weeks of "rough" living should you be selected as our teacher.
+It isn't possible for all finalists to stay the exact same length of time, and we want to try to design our observations of each of you during the same time period as much as possible. - Ensure your physical condition will allow you to enjoy three to four weeks of "rough" living should you be selected as our teacher.
 The wilderness of the lower 48 is nothing like the wilderness and wildness of Alaska.
 You will be required to hike long distances, carry all of your own gear, be out of doors for long periods of time often in extreme weather conditions, sleep on the floor, and work more than a full day's schedule, while maintaining a healthy life style as an example to others.
-Apply only if you would meet those requirements. - Apply for this job with the support of your school authorities.
+Be aware that while on the trail in remote Alaska, medical care is limited.
+Apply only if you would meet these requirements. - Apply for this job with the support of your school authorities.
 An animal rights group, raising concerns about your involvement, may organize a publicity attack against you and/or your school.
 You will need your school district and community support. - Ensure that you are prepared for flying over the Alaska Range or desolate wilderness.
 It can be very intimidating.
 You may choose to reconsider if you are unable to handle flying in small aircrafts.

+Deadline Review:

-Deadline Review: Portfolios/applications must be completed and received by 5:00 p.m.
-(CST) December 1.
-(IF DECEMBER 1 falls on a Sunday, the deadline is the following Monday.)
+Portfolios/applications must be completed and received by 5 p.m.
+(AKT) December 1.
+(If December 1 falls on a Sunday, the deadline is the following Monday.)
 An incomplete application may exclude the applicant from consideration.
 You will be notified when your application arrives.
-We suggest that you email the Education Director (djohnson@iditarod.com) when your application has been sent to 1412 S. Melgaard Road, Aberdeen, SD 57401.
-Furthermore, it is suggested that prior to beginning the process of applying, you contact the Director for any additional information and/or updates that may be valuable to you.
+We suggest that you email the Interim Associate Education Director (jane.holmes@iditarod.com) when your application has been sent to: